rust-lang/book/second-edition/src/ch18-03-pattern-syntax.md

 is doing here?
 I've had a guess above, but I think it needs your review! -->
 <!-- Reviewed and tweaked a bit! /Carol -->

-In Listing 18-11, we mentioned that we could use match guards to solve our pattern shadowing problem, where a new variable was created inside the pattern in the `match` expression instead of using the variable outside the `match`.
+In [Listing 18-11][Listing-18-11], we mentioned that we could use match guards to solve our pattern shadowing problem, where a new variable was created inside the pattern in the `match` expression instead of using the variable outside the `match`.
 That new variable meant we couldn’t test against the value that the outer variable had.
-Listing 18-30 shows how we can use a match guard to fix this:
+[Listing 18-30][Listing-18-30] shows how we can use a match guard to fix this:

 <!-- Can you check this above -- I've tried to paraphrase the final paragraph
 from that section. -->